 The rapidly evolving revolution in power generation, storage, and distribution.

 The rapid transformation in renewable energy technologies and plummeting costs for renewables, generation, storage, and distribution systems is now revolutionizing the global energy sector as powerfully as the Internet, social media, and other recent high technology sectors.
 It is also transforming our energy infrastructure and delivery to the greatest degree in the last century.
 The shift to renewables with the decentralized generation of renewables is changing the century old energy utility model with centralized power generation.
-While power companies have been solar panelstrying to stop this trend, market forces continues to drive the evolution to a global decentralized energy system.
+While power companies have been trying to stop this trend, market forces continues to drive the evolution to a global decentralized energy system.

 Global examples and trends